axin233/hand_roll_estimation/README.md

 ![location_img_1](https://github.com/axin233/hand_roll_estimation/assets/59490151/7be46c6a-8521-43f0-a2fc-6283e100c16f)

+> Fig. 2 Example video frames from the 4 data collection locations

 This table summarizes the roll angle estimation error (unit: degrees) for the 3 algorithms at the 4 locations.

 |          | CNN | MO | MM |